-The District adopted GASB Statement No. 96 - Subscription-Based Information Technology Agreements for the year ended June 30, 2023, which requires recognition in the financial statements of certain subscription-based information technology agreements (SBITAS).
+The District follows GASB Statement No. 96 - Subscription-Based Information Technology Agreements which requires recognition in the financial statements of certain subscription-based information technology agreements (SBITAs).
 A SBITA is any contract conveying control of the right to use another party's information technology software.
 This statement requires the District to report a right-to-use subscription asset and corresponding subscription liability for any SBITAs.
-There were no material SBITAs that were required to be recorded for the year ended June 30, 2023.
+There were no material SBITAs that were required to be recorded for the year ended June 30, 2024.